Enedwait/TestTask_Unity_MobileGameUI/README.md

 # TestTask_Unity_MobileGameUI
-This is a test assignment I made for one company following the description and Figma prototype accordingly
+This test assignment I made for one company following the description and Figma prototype accordingly.
 ## The Task
 [Test Task (Russian)](http://okrt.xyz/TestTasks/T3FigmaDescription.png)

-or shortly:
+Or shortly

-*implement UI like on the provided Figma prototype:*
+*Implement UI like on the provided Figma prototype:*

 [Figma Prototype](http://okrt.xyz/TestTasks/T3FigmaPrototype.png)